 MARION COUNTY: Kaitlyn Bradford

-Kaitlyn Bradford is a graduate of Southwest Mississippi Community College and attends Southeastern Louisiana University, pursing a career as a child life specialist.
+Kaitlyn Bradford is a graduate of Southwest Mississippi Community College and attends Southeastern Louisiana University, pursuing a career as a child life specialist.
 Kaitlyn is a team leader of the Baptist Collegiate Ministry at Southeastern.
 She actively volunteers for the Hugh O'brian Youth Leadership Seminar and Experience Columbia.

 MENDENHALL: Kacey Wallace